Nick-Lucas87/hair-by-ella/README.md

 - HTML
   - index.html: Errors were found when using "Validate by URL" but these errors were not in relation to my code. [(Jigsaw) validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgithub.com%2FNick-Lucas87%2Fhair-by-ella%2Fblob%2Fmain%2Findex.html)
-  - index.html: No errors were found when when using Validate by Direct Input [W3C validator] ()
+  - index.html: No errors were found when when using Validate by Direct Input [W3C validator] (https://github.com/Nick-Lucas87/hair-by-ella/blob/main/assets/images/index%20validation.jpg)
   - contact.html: Errors were found when using "Validate by URL" but these errors were not in relation to my code. [(Jigsaw) validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgithub.com%2FNick-Lucas87%2Fhair-by-ella%2Fblob%2Fmain%2Fcontact.html)
-  - contact.html: Two errors were found when when using Validate by Direct Input [W3C validator] ()
+  - contact.html: Two errors were found when when using Validate by Direct Input [W3C validator] (https://github.com/Nick-Lucas87/hair-by-ella/blob/main/assets/images/contact%20validation%20-%20error.jpg)
-  - contact.html: Upon further investigation, no h2-6 element was required and there was already a div in place but these error still show. () ()
+  - contact.html: Upon further investigation, no h2-6 element was required and there was already a div in place but these error still show. (https://github.com/Nick-Lucas87/hair-by-ella/blob/main/assets/images/contact%20validation%20-%20error%20-%20line%2036%20code%20snippet.jpg) (https://github.com/Nick-Lucas87/hair-by-ella/blob/main/assets/images/contact%20validation%20-%20error%20-%20line%2074%20code%20snippet.jpg)
-  - index.css: Errors were found when using "Validate by URL" but these errors were not in relation to my code. [(Jigsaw) validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgithub.com%2FNick-Lucas87%2Fhair-by-ella%2Fblob%2Fmain%2Fpricelist.html)
+  - pricelist.html: Errors were found when using "Validate by URL" but these errors were not in relation to my code. [(Jigsaw) validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgithub.com%2FNick-Lucas87%2Fhair-by-ella%2Fblob%2Fmain%2Fpricelist.html)
-  - index.css: One error was found when when using Validate by Direct Input.
+  - pricelist.html: One error was found when when using Validate by Direct Input.
 This is a parse error which I am unable to resolve.
-[W3C validator] ()
+[W3C validator] (https://github.com/Nick-Lucas87/hair-by-ella/blob/main/assets/images/pricelist%20validation.jpg)

 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fgithub.com%2FNick-Lucas87%2Fhair-by-ella%2Fblob%2Fmain%2Fassets%2Fcss%2Findex.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+  - index.css: - Errors were found when using "Validate by URL" but these errors were not in relation to my code. [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fgithub.com%2FNick-Lucas87%2Fhair-by-ella%2Fblob%2Fmain%2Fassets%2Fcss%2Findex.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+  - index.css: - One error was found when when using Validate by Direct Input.
+This is a parse error which I am unable to resolve.
+[W3C validator] (https://github.com/Nick-Lucas87/hair-by-ella/blob/main/assets/images/css%20validation%20error.jpg)

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+There were no unfixed bugs during development and testing.

+One issue that was encountered was when the opening times were part of the header.
+When using responsive design, they moved to an undesirable location on the page which caused a poor user experience.
+I resolved this by moving the opening times to the footer.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab